-Hearing aids do so much more than help you hear.
-It turns out they may also help you stay on your feet, according to a study conducted at Washington University School of Medicine in St. Louis, MO.
-Researchers found that older people with impaired hearing were better able to maintain balance when they used their hearing aids.
+Hearing aids do so much more than help you hear, from improving quality of life, relationships with others and even mental health.
+Plus, it turns out they may also help you stay on your feet, according to a study conducted at Washington University School of Medicine in St. Louis, MO that examined the connection between hearing and balance.
+Researchers found older people with impaired hearing were better able to maintain and improve balance when they used hearing aids.

 In the Washington University School of Medicine study, patients age 65 to 91 participated in two balance tests with their hearing aids turned on and off.
 Researchers measured how long participants could maintain certain positions without using their arms or feet to help with their balance.
 The time was significantly longer for those whose hearing aids were on.